Best WordPress Security Plugins

 1. Sucuri Security

-Let’s kick things off with a few well-known names in WordPress security.
+Let’s kick things off with a well-known name in WordPress security.
 Sucuri Security has a reputation for being one of the best and most comprehensive plugins on the market when it comes to protecting your site.
 It offers:

 • Activity auditing

-• Malware scanning (front-end scans for free or server-level scanning in the premium version)
+• Remote malware scanning (front-end scans for free or server-level scanning in the premium version)

 2. Wordfence Security